sass-eyeglass/eyeglass-spriting/README.md

 	sprite-layout(($strategy), (spacing : 5px, alignment: $alignment));

-Returns a map of sprite layout settings which can be passed directly into sprite-map().
+Validates the given layout options, and returns a map of sprite layout settings which can be passed directly into sprite-map().
 It is recommended that you pass the output of sprite-layout() into sprite-map(), rather than generating your own layout.

 Possible strategies and corresponding alignments are:

-`"vertical"` - alignment `"left"` or `"right"`
+`"vertical"` - alignment `"left"` or `"right"` (defaults to `"left"` if unspecified)

-`"horizontal"` - alignment `"top"` or `"bottom"`
+`"horizontal"` - alignment `"top"` or `"bottom"` (defaults to `"top"` if unspecified)

 `"diagonal"` - no alignment needed; spacing does not apply

-If the alignment is invalid for the given strategy, sprite-layout() will return either a vertical-left or horizontal-top layout by default.
-If the strategy is invalid, sprite-layout() will return a vertical-left layout by default.
+Will return an error if the alignment is invalid for the given strategy, or the strategy is invalid.
 Spacing and alignment values are both optional.

 ---
 ### sprite-list()